qmulus-io/deployment/README.md

 ![](/images/opsworks08_add_instance.png?raw=true)

 N.B.
-If you set the **Root device type** to `Instance store` (the default stack default), then the instance's storage will be deleted every time it stops, which is cheaper than the alternative and probably what you want anyway for a stateless application server.
+In **Advanced**, if you set the **Root device type** to `Instance store` (the default stack default), then the instance's storage will be deleted every time it stops, which is cheaper than the alternative and probably what you want anyway for a stateless application server.

 Click **"Add Instance"**.
 Let's follow the video walkthrough and add a second instance just like the first.
 After that, you should be here: